 If the Director of Diversity Programs finds the recruitment process has been appropriately conducted, then a conditional offer of employment may be made to the candidate pending the acceptable results of the background check.

-Once the conditional offer of employment has been accepted by the candidate, the hiring supervisor must inform the Staff Relations Office.
-The Staff Relations Office will order the approved background checks and relay the information to the hiring supervisor when it becomes available.
+Once the conditional offer of employment has been accepted by the candidate, the hiring supervisor must inform the Human Resource Office.
+The Human Resource Office will order the approved background checks and relay the information to the hiring supervisor when it becomes available.

-Upon receiving the acceptable results of the background check, the Staff Relations Office and the hiring department shall work collaboratively to compose the appointment letter.
+Upon receiving the acceptable results of the background check, the Human Resource Office and the hiring department shall work collaboratively to compose the appointment letter.
 Those candidates who were not selected for the position will be notified that the position has been filled.

-The hiring department shall be responsible for making sure that all files and necessary documentation have been processed and returned to the Staff Relations Office within ten days of the acceptance of the appointment by the individual.
+The hiring department shall be responsible for making sure that all files and necessary documentation have been processed and returned to the Human Resource Office within ten days of the acceptance of the appointment by the individual.

 Candidates should normally be housed near the campus to minimize travel time to and from SVSU.
 The choice should also be influenced by cost, and hiring departments should refer to the SVSU website for discounted accommodation rates.
 When possible, all candidates should be housed in the same facility for equity purposes.